Fuzzy concept: Applied social science

 The use of fuzzy logic in the social sciences and humanities has remained limited until recently.
 Lotfi A. Zadeh said in a 1994 interview that:

-Two decades later, after a digital information explosion due to the growing use of the internet and mobile phones worldwide, fuzzy concepts and fuzzy logic are being widely applied in big data analysis of social, commercial and psychological phenomena.
+Two decades later, after a digital information explosion due to the growing use of the internet and mobile phones worldwide, fuzzy concepts and fuzzy logic were increasingly being applied in big data analysis of social, commercial and psychological phenomena.
 Many sociometric and psychometric indicators are based partly on fuzzy concepts and fuzzy variables.

-Jaakko Hintikka once claimed that "the logic of natural language we are in effect already using can serve as a "fuzzy logic" better than its trade name variant without any additional assumptions or constructions."
+Jaakko Hintikka once claimed that "the logic of natural language we are in effect already using can serve as a 'fuzzy logic' better than its trade name variant without any additional assumptions or constructions."
 That might help to explain why fuzzy logic has not been used much to formalize concepts in the "soft" social sciences.

 Lotfi A. Zadeh rejected such an interpretation, on the ground that in many human endeavours as well as technologies it is highly important to define more exactly "to what extent" something is applicable or true, when it is known that its applicability can vary to some important extent among large populations.
 Reasoning which accepts and uses fuzzy concepts can be shown to be perfectly valid with the aid of fuzzy logic, because the degrees of applicability of a concept can be more precisely and efficiently defined with the aid of numerical notation.

 Another possible explanation for the traditional lack of use of fuzzy logic by social scientists is simply that, beyond basic statistical analysis (using programs such as SPSS and Excel) the mathematical knowledge of social scientists is often rather limited; they may not know how to formalize and code a fuzzy concept using the conventions of fuzzy logic.
 The standard software packages used provide only a limited capacity to analyze fuzzy data sets, if at all, and considerable skills are required.

 Yet Jaakko Hintikka may be correct, in the sense that it can be much more efficient to use natural language to denote a complex idea, than to formalize it in logical terms.
 The quest for formalization might introduce much more complexity, which is not wanted, and which detracts from communicating the relevant issue.
 Some concepts used in social science may be impossible to formalize exactly, even though they are quite useful and people understand their appropriate application quite well.